mwnachman/dataStructures/README.md

 # dataStructures

-My practice with data structures and algorithms in preparation for coding interviews.
+Practice with data structures and algorithms in Javascript and Python.

-These problems are from Interview Cake, Cracking the Coding Interview, Hack Reactor, Code Wars, and real interviews.
-All the solutions are my own.
-Some are more elegant than others.
+These problems come from a variety of sources, including Interview Cake, Cracking the Coding Interview, Hack Reactor, Codewars, and real interviews.
+All the solutions are my own; some are more elegant than others.

 My particular favorites include Making Change, Count K Difference Instances, Array Product, Biggest Increase, and Largest Product of Three.

-Pull down the repo and pop the name of the file into index.html to run the tests.
+For the Javascript files, if there are tests in a file, just pop the name of the file into line 11 of index.html to run the them in the console.